Tips for Enterprise Business Continuity Management Professionals

 To establish a basis:

-You can also rank valued assets and functions by short-term and long-term perspectives.
-Your priorities must set specific actions in place for both sets of circumstances.
+You can also rank valued assets and functions by their short-term and long-term perspectives.
+Your priorities must establish specific actions for both sets of circumstances.
 A catastrophic company event can occur in a few minutes or over months.

 Business Continuity Plan

-It is a tragedy when business continuity plans turn into a shelved report.
-Instead, consider the plan as a living document.
-This type of plan is often gets updated with the latest information.
+It is a tragedy when business continuity plans turn into shelved reports.
+Instead, consider the plan a living document.
+This type of plan is often updated with the latest information.

 The value of assets can change.
 Executives might move the company in a new direction.
 Functions may vary due to business streamlining or consolidation.